Configure and Manage Thesaurus Files for Full-Text Search

 Language-specific thesaurus files

-During setup, empty thesaurus files are installed in the above location.
+Setup installs empty thesaurus files in the above location.
 A separate file is provided for each supported language.
 A system administrator can customize these files.

 The default file names of the thesaurus files use following format:

 'ts' + <three-letter language-abbreviation> + '.xml'

 The name of the thesaurus file for a given language is specified in the registry in the following value:

 An empty global thesaurus file, tsGlobal.xml.